magnusnosnes/LineageHomology/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" alt="Test" width="100%" />

-The tree shows the reconstructed states using the ace function in the ape package.
+**Figure 1:** The tree shows the reconstructed states using the ace function in the ape package.
 Each node is coloured according as a piechart with the probability of the location (red vs blue).
 For this example red represents Norway, and blue represents the rest of the world (RoW).

 ![LineageHomology_procedure](./Examples_and_plotting_methods/How_it_works.png)

-This figure shows how LineageHomology estimates transmission lineages, singletons, importation, exportation and local transmission events.
+**Figure 2:** This figure shows how LineageHomology estimates transmission lineages, singletons, importation, exportation and local transmission events.
 The green-shaded background represents transmission lineages and encompasses the tips that are included in the group.
 The transmission lineages are defined based on a 50 percent probability of the same state on every node within the TL.
 The pink-shaded background denotes singletons, which are unconnected to any other tips as per the rule that defines TLs.
 The areas showing TLs and singletons extend back to the importation date, which is the midpoint of the edge ancestral to the most recent common ancestor (MRCA) for the TLs and the midpoint on the ancestral edge leading to the first geographical transitions for singletons.
 Exports are set to the estimated time at the midpoint of the branch that leads to a different geographical location.
 Branching events within TLs are used as estimates of local transmission.
 All types of events are projected down as black points to individual axes to show the events with respect to the focal location (red or blue / Norway or RoW).

 Next we run LineageHomology on the output from ace according to the approach outlined above.